dmidlo/histdata.com-tools/docs/empirical-motif-generation-contracts.md

 mode, emits the anchors plus owned proposals, and passes that stream to `generate_benchmark_candidate_window()`.

+After observed anchors and proposals merge, the adapter recomputes bid-only, ask-only, joint, and unchanged state from the actual adjacent quote values.
+Benchmark transition scores therefore cannot be improved by a stale activity label that disagrees with the emitted stream.

 The existing reverse-degradation engine can therefore compare this generator with no-fill, linear interpolation, resample-last, and empirical-overlay controls across the same feed-epoch, severity, session, event, and sparsity